prommis/idaes-connectivity/docs/diagrams.md

 # Making diagrams

 Formatting of connectivity information as a diagram relies on external tools.
-This provides flexibility in leverages the full power of the tools' community.
+While requiring an extra step to install and run these tools, this provides flexibility in leverages the full power of the tools' user communities.